A soft, gooey, and secretly healthy deep dish cookie pie – with melted chocolate chips in each unbelievable bite!

 What is even better than a warm chocolate chip cookie?

-Side note: If you make 1/4 of the recipe, you can put it in a mini springform pan for a baby pie like the one above.
-And if you make a half recipe in a shallow pan, you can have a healthy cookie cake like the ones at the Great American Cookie Co in the mall.
+Side note: If you make 1/4 of the recipe, you can even put it in a mini springform pan for a baby pie.
+And if you make a half recipe in an 8×8 pan, you can have a healthy cookie cake like the ones at the Great American Cookie Co in the mall!

 Deep Dish Cookie Pie